We Could Use A Few More Thomas à Beckets « Catholic Insight

 We often see the bright side of the saints, but for a deeper analysis of Becket’s complex character, peruse this reflection by Dan Hitchens.

 And, for lighter reading, feel free to peruse my thoughts on Canterbury upon my pilgrimage there a couple of summers ago, when one could travel and pilgrimage freely.
-There is actually a small shrine to the saint in the cathedral, marking the spot where he died, and where I knelt and said a Rosary.
+There is actually a small shrine to the saint in the cathedral, marking the spot where he died, and where I knelt and said a Rosary – a fitting prayer in what was once a Catholic cathedral, and may one day be again.

 Saint Thomas à Becket, ora pro nobis!